Disney Park Pass reservations are required for all guests wishing to visit the Walt Disney World theme parks.

 How to Modify or Cancel a Park Pass Reservation

-In the past, you could only cancel and then rebook – but now for some reservations — but now you can cancel and make modifications for all park reservation dates, park, and party members.
+In the past, you could only cancel and then rebook for some reservations — but now you can cancel and make modifications for all park reservation dates, park, and party members.

 Once you are logged in, you’ll head to the Park Pass reservation list.
 Down below, you should see your current Park Pass Reservations.
 If your reservation can be modified, you’ll see a button for that.